How To Transfer Credit Card Balances

 Photo by Classyshot via Flickr

-Before You Sign Up For A Balance Transfer Credit Card
+Before You Sign Up for a Balance Transfer Credit Card

 Before you sign up for any balance transfer offer, there are a few things you should know.
 Here’s a checklist that you can use: